saleor/saleor-docs/docs/dashboard/customers.md

 >
 > #### GDPR Compliance
 >
-> In compliance with GDPR laws in Europe, clicking [[Remove]] in the Customer card will delete the customer's profile, in other words, the customer's account instance.
+> In compliance with GDPR laws in Europe, clicking [[Delete]] in the Customer card will delete the customer's profile, in other words, the customer's account instance.
 >
 > All data used for the checkout process are left untouched.
 This is to keep track of financial transaction.
 >